SquashyShrub/MSSA-Roguelike/README.md

 * Turn based combat
 * Use of Dictionaries and Lists to handle the art and music
 * Use of a resource manager to ensure it can be published and ran by other machines
-* Development journal for time managment and ensure timely delivery of all features for the project